What Does RSVP Mean? (And Other Invitation Etiquette Questions)

-Who knew four little letters could cause so much strife?
-If you're wondering about how to address an invitation, what to write in your RSVP response, or just want to know what those four letters even mean, we've got you covered.
+If you’re wondering about how to address an invitation, what to write in your RSVP response, or just want to know what those four letters even mean, we’ve got you covered.
 We tapped entertaining experts to answer some of the most common questions you might have about RSVPs and invitations.

 What does RSVP mean?